girgismicheal/RL-project/README.md

 ![image](https://drive.google.com/uc?export=view&id=1Fm7yM5W32CfrSZSCvIGdqrAytuY4Ocpb)

-## Tuning using decay over episodes
+## Tuning the Parameters using Decay Over Episodes Technique
 Also, built a function to train and evaluate the model using the decay over episodes technique using this equation: **parameter = parameter\*(1-parameter \* decay_factor)**
 ```Python
 # The hyperparameter